Koh Tao Diving Tours

 Description

-Nangyuan Pinnacle, often called Red Rock, is located close to Koh Nangyuan and features a granite pinnacle surrounded by coral reef and sandy patches.
+Nangyuan Pinnacle, often called Red Rock, is located a short swim north from Japanese and features a granite pinnacle surrounded by coral reef and sandy patches.
+Both dive sites can be combined in one dive.

-The site offers interesting rock formations and small swim-throughs, making it a fun dive for newly certified divers.
+The site offers interesting rock formations and one memorable swim-through beneath the main pinnacle, making it a fun dive for all levels of diver.

 Marine Life